Jeffrey Katzenberg: DreamWorks Animation

 In 2004, DreamWorks Animation (DWA) was spun off from DreamWorks as a separate company headed by Katzenberg.
 DWA held an initial public offering that same year in conjunction with the spinoff which raised more than $812 million.

 The live-action DreamWorks movie studio was sold to Viacom in December 2005.
-Then in 2008, DreamWorks entered into a new agreement to begin distributing its live-action films through Universal Studios in 2009.
+Then in 2008, DreamWorks Pictures entered into a new agreement to begin distributing its live-action films through Universal Pictures in 2009.

 In 2006, Katzenberg made an appearance on the fifth season of The Apprentice.
 He awarded the task winners an opportunity to be character voices in Over the Hedge.

 Katzenberg has been an industry leader in promoting digital 3D production of film, calling it "the greatest advance in the film industry since the arrival of color in the 1930s."
 When Katzenberg appeared on The Colbert Report on April 20, 2010, he confirmed that from now on "every single movie" that DreamWorks Animation produced would be in 3D and gave Stephen Colbert a pair of new 3D glasses.

 NBCUniversal acquired DWA in 2016 for $3.8 billion.
 Katzenberg left his position as CEO of DWA and was named chairman of DreamWorks New Media (DWN), consisting of DWA's interests in AwesomenessTV and Nova.
 By January 2017, Katzenberg had stepped down from his position with DWN.
 In February 2017, NBCUniversal acquired a minority stake in Amblin Partners, the new parent company of the live-action DreamWorks studio since 2015, which reunited a minority percentage of the live-action DreamWorks label with its former animation division.